Cyberbullying: What it is, types and how to prevent it

 Psychological impact

 Constant exposure to bullying messages often leads to problems such as anxiety, depression, panic attacks and low self-esteem.
 People who are bullied online begin to doubt their worth, feel rejected and develop a negative self-perception.
+Also, cyberbullying often can lead to childhood anxiety.

 Social isolation